News location:

 By Ben McKay in Wellington

-An altercation between three people in downtown Wellington at about 3.30am on Sunday attracted the attention of local police.
+An altercation between three people in downtown Wellington about 3.30am on Sunday attracted the attention of local police.

 The identity of the man has not been released but it’s understood the person involved is not the partner of Australia’s High Commissioner in Wellington, Harinder Sidhu.

-The Department of Foreign Affairs and Trade lists 18 Wellington-based staff on its website, along with six male partners, who are offered the benefit of diplomatic immunity.
+The department lists 18 Wellington-based staff on its website, along with six male partners.

 Diplomatic immunity is a right afforded to representatives based overseas that allows them freedom to conduct diplomatic business without being arrested or detained.